sabinem/sabinem.github.io/README.md

 # My Work, Studies, Talks and Blog Aricles
-This site is hosted on [sabinem.github.io](https://sabinem.github.io/index.html) It links to and explains all my public repos, showcasing:
+This site is hosted on [sabinem.github.io](https://sabinem.github.io/index.html) It links to and explains:
 - my blog articles
-- work
+- my coursework
-- studies
+- my work